Suspect arrested in brutal California grandmother attack, officials say

 WARNING: GRAPHIC IMAGE

-A man was arrested on Tuesday for allegedly punching a California grandmother that knocked her to the ground, leaving her with serious facial and head injuries, officials said.
+A man was arrested Tuesday for allegedly punching a California grandmother so hard she was knocked to the ground, leaving the woman with serious facial and head injuries, officials said.

-Richard Colomo, 41, was arrested after he was seen on surveillance video running around the same time when 86-year-old Mi Reum Song was attacked, FOX11 Los Angeles reported.
+Richard Colomo, 41, was arrested after he was seen on surveillance video running around the same time 86-year-old Mi Reum Song was attacked, FOX11 Los Angeles reported.
 Colomo, who was seen wearing a backpack on Saturday, was booked on battery charges.

 Song was walking in Los Angeles’ Koreatown neighborhood on Saturday when a man walked up to her and punched her once in the forehead, police said.